-Jason focuses on the development or acquisition and divestiture of energy and infrastructure businesses.
+Jason focuses on the development or acquisition and divestiture of infrastructure and energy businesses.

-Jason's sponsor clients look to him to effectively and efficiently guide them through the life cycle of their projects and portfolio companies.
+Jason's clients look to him to effectively and efficiently guide them through the life cycle of their portfolio and project companies.
 Jason works shoulder to shoulder with his clients to develop or acquire, equity and debt finance, and ultimately exit their investments.
-He has represented clients in the negotiation of complex joint venture arrangements, the structuring of multi-billion dollar competitive auctions for cash equity financings, the structuring of bankable construction and commercial arrangements for new projects, the acquisition of infrastructure and natural resources concessions, and the sale and purchase of energy and infrastructure projects and portfolio companies.
-Jason has also represented both sponsors and lenders in the negotiation and structuring of a wide array of debt financings, including commercial bank debt, mezzanine financings, tied and untied export credit facilities, acquisition financings, privately-placed notes, and underwritten project bonds.
+He is particularly adept at leading large teams of lawyers in complex multi-disciplinary matters, which combine purchasing infrastructure and energy businesses, negotiating complex joint venture and consortium arrangements, structuring multi-billion dollar competitive auctions for cash equity financings, arranging senior secured, mezzanine, and holdco acquisition financing facilities, developing bankable construction and commercial arrangements, and/or acquiring infrastructure and natural resources concessions.
+Finally, Jason has significant experience representing sponsors and lenders in project and acquisition financings in the commercial bank, mezzanine, export credit facility, privately placement, and underwritten project bond markets.

 Macquarie Infrastructure Partners – Netrality Data Centers

 Representation of Macquarie Infrastructure Partners in the acquisition of Netrality Data Centers from funds managed by Abrams Capital Management.
 Netrality owns and operates carrier hotel facilities, which act as data connectivity hubs for customers needing connectivity across multiple fiber networks, as well as colocation, powered shell, and wholesale data center solutions.